 Microsoft Surface Book Review from an SCCM Admin IT Pro Intune Admin

 There are two batteries in the surface book.
 As a tablet, this can be used for continuous 3 hours.
-The Bigger battery is in the base part, and that will last for 12 hours as Microsoft, but I could see it’s lasting for 7-8 hours.
+The Bigger battery is in the base part, which will last 12 hours as Microsoft, but I could see it lasts 7-8 hours.
 My typical scenario is working with Hyper-V virtual machines.

-There is one charging connector in the display piece when you use this as a tablet.
-Trackpads are nice as per my experience.
-There is some issue with the quality of Wi-Fi hardware in Microsoft Surface Book as per my experience.
+When you use this as a tablet, there is one charging connector in the display piece.
+The trackpads are nice, as per my experience.
+However, there is some issue with the quality of Wi-Fi hardware in the Microsoft Surface Book.

-I use Microsoft Surface Book as my Hyper-V LAB environment apart from my regular use.
+Unlike my regular use, I use Microsoft Surface Book as my Hyper-V LAB environment.
 I have several virtual servers running on this device.
-The performance of this machine is nice with all hyper machines running in the background.
+The performance of this machine is nice, with all hypermachines running in the background.

-The biggest advantage of this beast is a 1 TB SSD, and the performance of virtual lab machines is improved very much.
-The biggest advantage for me with this machine is the storage.
-I used to run out of my storage if I keep several virtual machines running.
+The most significant advantage of this beast is a 1 TB SSD, which significantly improves the performance of virtual lab machines.
+The most significant advantage for me with this machine is the storage.
+I used to run out of storage if I kept several virtual machines running.
 With a 1 TB SSD, I can easily overcome this limitation.

-Surface Pen is included with the Surface Book to open OneNote and Cortana, take screenshots, mark up presentations, sign documents, and use art apps.
-I don’t use surface PEN much, but I feel it’s better than surface pen which I used with Surface 3 and 4.
+The Surface Pen is included with the Surface Book and can open OneNote and Cortana, take screenshots, mark up presentations, sign documents, and use art apps.
+I don’t use the Surface Pen much, but I feel it’s better than the Surface Pen I used with Surface 3 and 4.

 Windows Hello works well with around 95% accuracy.
-The 13.5-inch screen is very useful for doing technical demos and sharing via online skype meetings etc… 3:2 aspect ratio comes in handy when you use Surface Book in tablet mode for reading documents, etc.
+The 13.5-inch screen is handy for technical demos and sharing via online Skype meetings, etc. The 3:2 aspect ratio is convenient when you use Surface Book in tablet mode for reading documents, etc.

-We need to be a bit careful while disconnecting the Keyboard/base dock of the Surface Book.
-To disconnect the base dock, keep pressing DETACH button from the keyboard and a green pop will come on your display when it’s ready to detach.
-You may need to wait an extra sec before separating the dock.
-If you wait longer, then it will automatically reattach the base to display.
-So, you may need to detach the button again.
+We must be careful when disconnecting the Surface Book’s keyboard/base dock.
+To disconnect the base dock, press the DETACH button from the keyboard.
+A green pop will come on your display when it’s ready to detach.
+You may need to wait an extra second before separating the dock.
+If you wait longer, it will automatically reattach the base to the display, so you may need to detach the button again.

 Resources